nicoduj/homebridge-harmony/readme.md

 Use showTurnOffActivity property if you want a switch for turning off eveything (might be usefull for automations) You can specify its name with TurnOffActivityName property.

+!!!!!!WARNING!!!!!!!
+Option TurnOffActivityName was renamed to turnOffActivityName in 0.0.3 (sorry for that)

 ### Inspiration